zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

     ![](images/400/Picture39.png)

-- A new tab in the browser should open with application running.
+- A new tab in the browser should open with the UI application running.

     ![](images/400/Picture42.png)